-With so few active candidates in the job market, employers are learning that they need to pursue top talent like never before.
+With so few active candidates in the job market, employers are learning that they need to pursue top talent through recruiting agencies.
 Bullhorn’s Bob McHugh recommends starting with being a good communicator by responding quickly, keeping them in the loop, and adding special touches like remembering their birthday.

 Then, during the interview process, keep in mind that job candidates are looking for cultural cues that will make them excited about joining your team.
 The parking situation, the “feel” of the office, the way they’re greeted at the front desk, and dozens of other “everyday” factors each play a part in attracting or turning off candidates.